-Hazardous wastes that may be managed at the permitted open burning grounds are waste propellants and spill "clean-up" residues generated at Radford Army Ammunition Plant (RFAAP) which are hazardous due to their ignitability (D001) or reactivity (D003).
+Hazardous wastes that may be managed at the permitted open burning grounds are hazardous due to their ignitability (D001) or reactivity (D003).
 Only hazardous wastes, which are consistent with the requirements of the facility's RCRA Permit and this Waste Analysis Plan will be open burned.
 No wastes generated outside of RFAAP will be received, stored, or treated at the open burning ground.
 Only wastes generated at RFAAP may be treated at the permitted treatment area.